 What businesses will be operating from the ground floor?

-The ground floor of the building is being designed around the needs of the three founder workers co-ops, allowing for changes of occupancy over the 50 years of the building’s minimum lifespan.
+The ground floor of the building is being designed around the needs of the three founder workers co-ops.

 - Birmingham Bike Foundry is a cycle repair shop.
 It will house a workshop and retail areas.